MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/cloud-network-considerations.md

 :::image type="content" source="media/cloud-network-considerations/step-4.png" alt-text="Diagram showing step 4 of the network desicion framework." lightbox="media/cloud-network-considerations/step-4.png":::

-You next define your infrastructure subnet address space, how these addresses are assigned to your cluster, and if there is any proxy requirement for the nodes for outbound connectivity to the internet and other intranet services such as Domain Name System (DNS) or Active Directory Services.
+In this step, you define the infrastructure subnet address space, how these addresses are assigned to your cluster, and if there is any proxy requirement for the nodes for outbound connectivity to the internet and other intranet services such as Domain Name System (DNS) or Active Directory Services.

-The following infrastructure subnet components must be planned and defined before you start deployment of the cluster so you can anticipate any routing, firewalling, or subnet future requirements.
+The following infrastructure subnet components must be planned and defined before you start deployment so you can anticipate any routing, firewall, or subnet requirements.

 ### Network adapter drivers

-Once you installed the operating system, and before configuring networking on your nodes, you must ensure that your network adapters have the latest driver provided by your OEM or NIC vendor.
+Once you install the operating system, and before configuring networking on your nodes, you must ensure that your network adapters have the latest driver provided by your OEM or NIC vendor.
 Important capabilities of the network adapters might not surface when using the default Microsoft drivers.

 ### Management IP pool

 When doing initial deployment of your Azure Stack HCI system, you must define an IP range of consecutive IPs for infrastructure services deployed by default.
-To ensure the range has enough IPs for current and future infrastructure services, we enforce defining a range of at least six consecutive available IP addresses.
+To ensure the range has enough IPs for current and future infrastructure services, you must use a range of at least six consecutive available IP addresses.
 These addresses are used for the cluster IP, the Azure Resource Bridge VM and its components, the upcoming Network Controller Cluster Service IP, and the VM update role.
 If you anticipate running additional services in the infrastructure network, we recommend assigning an extra buffer of infrastructure IPs to the pool.
 It is possible to add additional IP pools after deployment for the infrastructure network using PowerShell if the size of the pool you planned originally gets exhausted.

-The following conditions must be true when defining your IP pool for the infrastructure subnet during deployment:
+The following conditions must be met when defining your IP pool for the infrastructure subnet during deployment:

 - The IP range must use consecutive IPs and all IPs must be available within that range.